Pular para conteúdo

 0.0475

-Flat forward interpolation example:
+Flat forward interpolation:

 >>> fforward = Interpolator("flat_forward", known_bdays, known_rates)